kloverde/jquery-RestrictedTextField/README.md

   * [BuildScripts](https://github.com/kloverde/BuildScripts)
 2. Modify the `buildScriptsDir` property in `SeleniumTester/gradle.properties` to reflect the location of BuildScripts on your filesystem
 3. If you are testing in IE or Chrome, download the appropriate browser driver for your system at [seleniumhq.org](http://www.seleniumhq.org).
 Once you've downloaded the drivers, update `ieDriverPath` and `chromeDriverPath` in `SeleniumTester/gradle.properties` with their paths.
-4. Update the `browsers` property in `SeleniumTester/gradle.properties` to reflect which browsers you'll be testing with
+4. Update the `browsers` property in `SeleniumTester/gradle.properties` to reflect which browsers you'll be testing with.
+This is explained further by documentation found in the properties file.
 5. Now, from a command prompt:
   1.  `cd` to the project root (`jquery-RestrictedTextField`)
   2. Type `npm install`